ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

+Answer: The expected value is the mean of our measurable space multiplied by the probability of each case.
+Is what we can expect BEFORE our tests if we have a large number of attempts.
+The mean will be the average of our attempts, AFTER we did them, with independance of the number of attempts

 ### Challenge 2: What is the "problem" in science with p-values?
 We have told you that a lot of scientifical investigations are based on p-values.
 The last week, Nature magazine published [an article](http://nature.social/statistical4) regarding the problem.
 Start digging on it!